Internship Eligibility Form

-Travel to Incheon airport (ICN) where you will take a short taxi ride to your orientation hotel (unless you need to complete quarantine at an ASQ hotel for 7 – 10 nights).
+Travel to Incheon airport (ICN) where you will take a short taxi ride to your orientation hotel.

-When you arrive, you’ll get a full week of cultural orientation (a mix of online and in person activities according to Covid-19 regulations).
+When you arrive, you’ll get a full week of cultural orientation.

 You will learn about Korean culture, language, and society at orientation, as well as develop friendships with other teachers.
 Visits to a Taekwondo “dojang,” a Korean cooking class, a visit to the Korean war monument, and the Hanbok experience at the Grand Palace in Seoul were among other cultural excursions.

 After completing 120 hours of certified teacher training, you’ll feel confident.
-Depending on your qualifications, you will work in either a public or private language school.
+You will work in either a public or private language school depending on your qualifications.

 Teachers in public schools work at one to three schools in the mornings and afternoons, with classrooms of up to 30 students.
 Private schools, also known as Hagwons, have fewer classes and usually offer after-school activities in the mornings, afternoons, and evenings.